Below are three videos from my recent concert in St John's Church in Glastonbury - thank you George for recording them!

 On tables and beds and chairs and floor

-Agendas and minutes from meetings held long before
+Agendas for meetings held years before

 Even in the virtual realm